javantie/README-generator/Develop/README.md

 * [Contributing](#contributing)
 * [Questions](#questions)
 # Installation
-sfsdfsfsdf
+inquier
 # Usage
-​sdfsfsdfsdfsfs
+​used to generate readme files
 # License
   This project is license under the  MIT license.
 # Test
-sdfsfsdfsdfsdfsdf
+node index.js
 # Contributing
-​Contributors: sdfsdfsdfsdsdfsf
+​Contributors: Akeem Clarke
 # Questions
-If you have any questions about the repo, open an issue or contact [javantie](https://github.com/javantie) directly [javantieclarke@gmail.com](mailto:javantieclarke@gmail.com).
+If you have any questions about the repo, open an issue or contact [javantie](https://github.com/javantie) directly [javantei@mail.com](mailto:javantei@mail.com).